squiffied/squiffied/README.md

 - *MARIKINonline*
 - **portal**
 - *team fortress 2*
+- the stanley parable--played the original but not ultra deluxe :^(
 - *risk of rain 2*
 - ***ULTRAKILL***
 - Picross Touch i fucking love Picross Touch